swcarpentry-ja/carpentries-coc/topic_folders/for_instructors/new_instructors.md

 in our [mailing list](https://carpentries.topicbox.com/groups/discuss), newsletter, [*Carpentry Clippings*](http://eepurl.com/cfODMH), or through our [Twitter](https://twitter.com/thecarpentries) feed.
-For all other events, applicants from our waiting lists are personally invited to attend as seats become available.
+For all other events, seats are reserved for trainees affiliated with member institutions or admitted idividually through our Open Instructor Training program.